AdobeDocs/journeys.en/help/using/beta/acc-action.md

 1. Enter a name and description.
 1. In the **Action type** field, select **Adobe Campaign Classic**.
 1. Click in the **Payload** field and paste an example of the JSON payload corresponding to the Campaign Classic message.
 Contact Adobe to get this payload.
+1. Adjust the different fields.
+Certain fields, such as channel parameters and personalization fields (ctx) need to be defined as variables.
 1. Click **Save**.

 ![](../assets/accintegration1.png)